mitsuba-renderer/nanogui/docs/compilation.rst

    # now that you have a Makefile, use that to build
    $ make -j 4

-For Windows, the process is nearly the same:
+For Windows, the process is nearly the same (cmake 3.19+):

 .. code-block:: bash

    # enter the top-level NanoGUI directory
    $ cd nanogui

-   # make a build directory and enter that
-   $ mkdir build
-   $ cd build

    # Specify VS Version AND 64bit, otherwise it defaults to 32.
    # The version number and year may be different for you, Win64